cloudtools/cloudsweeper/README.md

 Below are the different modes that Cloudsweeper runs in.

 ### Review - `make review`
 The review target will look for really old resources that Cloudsweeper is too unsure about to automatically cleanup.
-These resources are filtered based on some rules:
+These resources are filtered based on some rules
+The defaults are:

 - Resource is older than 30 days
 - A whitelisted resource is older than 6 months
 - An instance marked with do-not-delete is older than a week